Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

 Further experimental details can be found in Sec.~\ref{subsec:exp_deets}.
-It is worth noting that, though the baseline U-Net we use is inspired by the popular Content-Aware Image Restoration (CARE) model~\cite{weigert2018content}, we train both DeepRD and the baseline U-Net using a novel synthetic training strategy: applying ring convolutions using PSFs generated from random Seidel coefficients to natural images from Div2k~\cite{agustsson2017ntire}(see Sec.~\ref{subsec:deeprd}).
-We will release this synthetic dataset upon publication.
-Despite being trained on simulated data, both the U-Net and DeepRD generalize surprisingly well to the images taken with the Miniscope.
+The baseline U-Net we use is inspired by the popular Content-Aware Image Restoration (CARE) model~\cite{weigert2018content}; we use a similar model structure but train both DeepRD and the baseline U-Net using a novel synthetic training strategy: applying ring convolutions using PSFs generated from random Seidel coefficients to natural images from Div2k~\cite{agustsson2017ntire}(see Sec.~\ref{subsec:deeprd}).
+The dataset is publicly available \href{https://berkeley.app.box.com/folder/252726027686?s=vv3g6avhrr9agijmlj3b1153oo7x9gao}{here}.
+Despite being trained on simulated data, both the U-Net and DeepRD exhibit reasonable deconvolution performance on experimental images, as shown in Fig.~\ref{fig:2}.
 Further, in Appendix~\ref{appendix:DeepRD}, we provide a demonstration that DeepRD is interpretable: it understands the individual effects of each aberration coefficient.

-In summary, We find that ring deconvolution is consistently the best method, a result that reflects the fact that it is theoretically exact for rotationally symmetric systems and is not biased toward any particular distribution of images.
-DeepRD performs similarly to ring deconvolution, but it is faster and less consistent.
-Both perform better than the U-Net and standard deconvolution.

-\subsection{High NA multicolor fluorescence microscopy}
+\subsubsection{High NA multicolor fluorescence microscopy}

 Our second experimental system to demonstrate RDM is a high magnification, high numerical aperture (NA) microscope.
 Such devices are critical to observing biological samples at subcellular resolution.
-However, as the combination of magnification and NA increases, so do field-varying aberrations.
+However, as the NA increases, so do field-varying aberrations.
 RDM offers a pathway to utilize the level of magnification and NA needed for subcellular imaging whilst maintaining isotropic resolution over the entire FoV.
 Moreover, RDM does this efficiently over multiple fluorescence color channels, allowing for multicolor, subcellular-resolution imaging over the entire FoV.
-To demonstrate this, we image the fluorescence labeled actin (green channel) and mitochondria (red channel) of Bovine Pulmonary Artery Endothelial (BPAE) cells with a 100x magnification, 1.4 NA objective.
+To demonstrate this, we image the fluorescently-labeled actin (green channel) and mitochondria (red channel) of Bovine Pulmonary Artery Endothelial (BPAE) cells with a 100$\times$ 1.4 NA objective.
 More details of the sample and imaging tools are found in~\ref{subsec:exp_deets}.